Provenance & Integrity Framework

 The Proteus Standard™

-A three-layer provenance framework defining how Harmonic Frontier Audio datasets are sourced, verified, and defended across their full lifecycle.
+A layered provenance and auditability framework defining how Harmonic Frontier Audio datasets are created, documented, and maintained over time.

-The Proteus Standard establishes clear lineage from performer to file, cryptographic integrity at delivery, and acoustic fingerprinting for downstream detection and analysis.
-It exists to ensure that high-fidelity audio datasets can be confidently used in commercial, research, and enterprise AI systems—and withstand legal, compliance, and diligence review.
+The Proteus Standard establishes clear lineage from contributor to dataset, cryptographic integrity at delivery, and optional supplementary techniques such as acoustic fingerprinting for downstream identification and analysis.
+It exists to support transparent, defensible dataset creation and licensing—enabling high-fidelity audio datasets to be evaluated with confidence in commercial, research, and enterprise AI systems and withstand legal, compliance, and diligence review.

 What Proteus Enables

-Proteus is designed to remove the most common “unknowns” that slow deployment, trigger compliance objections, or create downstream risk.
-Below are the failure modes it addresses—and the teams who feel immediate relief when they see it.
+Proteus is designed to reduce the most common “unknowns” that slow adoption, trigger governance objections, or create downstream risk.
+Below are the failure modes it helps address—and the teams who gain immediate clarity when they see it.

 Unverifiable provenance

-“We can’t prove where this audio came from.”
-Proteus links every file to session context, performers, and capture conditions, creating a defensible chain of origin suitable for audits and diligence.
+“We can’t demonstrate where this audio came from.”
+Proteus links files to session context, contributors, and capture conditions, creating a reviewable chain of origin suitable for audits and diligence.

 Dataset drift & tampering risk

 “Are we training on the exact material we licensed?”
-Signed manifests and per-file hashes allow teams to verify integrity at receipt and across internal distribution.
+Manifests and per-file hashes support integrity verification at receipt and across internal distribution.

 Compliance & deployment blockage

 “Legal won’t sign off.”
-Clear provenance, repeatable QC standards, and integrity verification reduce objections that commonly stall enterprise deployment.
+Clear provenance, consistent documentation, and integrity verification reduce ambiguity that commonly stalls enterprise deployment.

 Black-box vendor anxiety

 “We’re being asked to trust a dataset we can’t inspect.”
-Proteus is designed to be human-readable and inspectable—so teams can evaluate risk instead of guessing.
+Proteus is designed to be human-readable and auditable—so teams can evaluate risk based on evidence instead of assumptions.

 Provenance disputes & attribution ambiguity